kaylamochizuki/cse15l-lab-reports/Week5LabReport3.md

 ./technical/911report/chapter-11.txt
 ```

-This command is finding all files in the sub directory 911report, of the main directory technical.
-This is useful because this command easily shows me all the files in my sub directory without me having to actually look through techincal myself.
+This command is finding all files in the sub-directory 911report, of the main directory technical.
+This is useful because this command easily shows me all the files in my sub-directory without me having to actually look through techincal myself.

 example 2)